Contact Us

 The Whiddon Cup, which was introduced in 1933, we won in 1949, 1951, 1955, and 1969 and followed that with a win in Barraclough Cup in 1971, the first year in which this cup was allocated to the equivalent standard of Burke Cup.
 Other than the two World Wars, there is only one gap in continuity in the Senior section of the Club between 1957 and 1965, but throughout this period the Juniors were flourishing and fielded 8 to 10 teams in the last four years before the Seniors started their comeback.

 The nature of this comeback in the Seniors is illustrated by the fact that after two years with only one team, we were elevated to two teams for a further two years, then three teams for two years and finally to the First Divisions with four teams.
 When it is realized that elevation has to be earned in Sub-District Rugby Union, it was a fine performance to achieve the ultimate in six years.
 Few teams have survived long term after being promoted but we are the exception.
-After winning the Barraclough Cup and the Second Division Club Championship in 1971, we were promoted and took out the Kentwell Cup the following year.
+After winning the Barraclough Cup and the Second Division Club Championship in 1971, we were promoted and took out the Kentwell Cup the following year, and runners up in 1974.
 With a strong committee guided by Morrie Willcoxson (an ex-official from Eastwood Juniors) and expert coaching from John Francis (former Wallaby) we again became the force that we once were in the late 20's and early 30's.

 In 1977 our Kentwell Cup side became the first undefeated team since the Moore Park Playground Club in 1951.
 We won the Kentwell Cup in 1978 and 1979 thus becoming the first Club ever to have won the premier Sub-District Cup three years in succession.
 1977 also saw us win our first Club Championship and break another record by being the first Club to hold the Kentwell, Burke and Whiddon Cups in the same year.